mike-lischke/java2typescript/doc/features.md

 To allow use of such local classes as a type, a namespace declaration is automatically added at the end of the generated file.

+> Note: in opposition to Java it is not possible for the outer class to access non-public members of nested classes.
+You have to convert all members that are required outside of the nested class to be publicly accessible.
+This shouldn't cause any trouble if the nested class itself is defined as non-public.

 ## Constructors

 Constructors are mostly handled like methods (including overloading), but need a bit more attention.
 Usually linters require that constructors are listed at the beginning of a class definition, so they will be moved to that position in the converted file (if not there already).